Three Dimensional Imaging using Coherent X-Rays at Grazing Incidence Geometry: Coherent Diffraction Imaging Algorithm

-where $\BA^H$ is the conjugate transpose(Hermitian transpose) of matrix $\BA$.
+where $\BA^H$ is the conjugate transpose (Hermitian transpose) of matrix $\BA$.

-Typically, the matrix $\BA$ is singular ($|\BA^H \BA|=0$), even when $M$ is greater than $N_z$.
-The least square method does not work for Eq.~\eqref{eqn:lsm}.
-Because at incident and outgoing angles greater than 2 times of the substrate's critical angle (maximum of incident and outgoing angles have to be large enough to satisfy the condition $M>N_z$), $D^4$ is too small and $F(q_x,q_y,-q_z^1)$ can not be calculated accurately via the least square method.
-We introduce the Friedel's Law to fix the problem.
+However, the least square method in general does not work in this case.
+Because at incident and outgoing angles greater than twice of the substrate's critical angle (maximum of incident and outgoing angles have to be large enough to satisfy the condition $J>N_z$), $D^4$ becomes very small and matrix $\BA$ is singular.
+Therefore, $|\BA^H \BA|\approx0$ and $(\BA^H \BA)^{-1}$ is ill defined.

-The imaginary part of the sample electron density is neglected, since it is much smaller than the real part.
-The Friedel's Law states:
+We fixed the problem by introducing Friedel's Law, which doubles the number of equations without changing the number of unknown variables.
+In most cases, the imaginary part of the sample electron density is much smaller than the real part, and may be neglected.
+In such cases, Friedel's Law states:

 where $F^*$ is the complex conjugate of $F$.
-By the way, the Friedel's Law is also necessary for 3D diffraction imaging in reflection geometry even using the BA.
+By the way, Friedel's Law is also necessary for 3D diffraction imaging in reflection geometry even using the BA.
 Because it gives the scattering information in the negative $q_z$ direction, which BA does not.

 Here, let us use the new notation at fixed $q_x,q_y$:

 where $G^+$ is the same as the $G$ in Eq.~\eqref{eqn:dwbap} and

 According to Eq.~\eqref{eqn:dwbap} and Eq.~\eqref{eqn:dwbam}, both $\BG^+$ and $\BG^-$ are functions of $Re[\BF_{N_z\cdot 1}]$ and $Im[\BF_{N_z\cdot 1}]$.
 By calculating the real and imaginary parts of $\BG^+$ and $\BG^-$, we get: